Hall of Fame member, Cameron, has been beavering away on his new layout again, and shows us how to how to wire a DCC model railway

 – 12 volt power for the layout lighting

-I do like Cameron’s posts – it’s wonderful to see his approach, and the layout coming to life.
+I do like Cameron’s posts – it’s wonderful to see his approach on how to wire a DCC model railway, and the layout coming to life.
 I particularly liked the way he took his circuit diagram to the electronics shop – genius!

 He’s been in touch again (his last post is here).

 This time he’s sent in a camera train video of his wonderful layout:

 I’m really less than a novice at this but I just wanted to share and contribute to your site.

 And lastly, Hall of Fame member, Brian, keeps us posted:

 “Hi Al, the next section of the layout has all the track and points laid down, wired and fully operational.
 The middle section of the ‘U’ is also complete and ready for the sawmill, logging repair shed and extras to be added.

 Busy with the town, engine facilities, yard and station.
 White paper is where the gravel road will be.
 Once satisfied, will begin with the scenery.

 That’s all for now and keep up the good work.